 What will an aquarium filter cost me?

 The answer to that is $80 up to $600.
 There is a rule in life though, you get what you pay for.
 Why are Fluval filters so special?
 In my opinion it is the quality of the materials that go into making it.
 They are tried and tested, their pumps are made to last and are reliable.
-There are few who will deny they are the best in the world.
 They provide features that make cleaning a breeze and many other nice features.

 Is an aerator necessary?

 Ideally yes.
 Not only so your fish can breathe easier, but the good bacteria that live in your biological filter thrive on oxygen rich environments.
-If your filter makes a lot of bubbles when it returns the water to the fish tank that is beneficial too.
+If your filter makes some bubbles when it returns the water to the fish tank that can often be sufficent too.

 Cleaning a fish tank filter